SafeNetIoT/iot_dns/README.md

 # DNS Guidelines for Securing IoT Ecosystems

-This repository accompanies our ACM IMC paper on DNS behavior in consumer IoT devices.
-It contains datasets, analysis scripts, and experiment configurations used to evaluate DNS security, privacy, and operational practices across a diverse set of real-world IoT devices.
+This repository contains datasets, analysis scripts, and experiment configurations used to evaluate DNS security, privacy, and operational practices across a diverse set of real-world IoT devices.

 ## Overview